rrafal/dev-guide/patterns.md

-# Patterns
+# Software Design Pattern

+A design pattern is a solution to a common problem in software engineering.
+Problem comes first, solution is second.
+In other words, pattern should not be used if problem does not exist.

-The most common software patterns with a briefly explenation.
-The explenation should fit on an index card.
+The most common software patterns are listed.
+Short explenation is provided, short enough to fit on an index card.

 ## Structural